vertigokidd/tictactoe/README.md

 A basic tic-tac-toe game written in Javascript with an HTML-based interface.

-User always makes first move.
-But you'll never win.
+User always makes first move (not that you'll never win).

 ## Installation